What "as a service" actually changes

 - Statement of work per project

-Embedded in leadership cadence
+Embedded in the leadership team

 - Project consulting